gwsystems/composite/README.md

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.
 ```

+This license is not set in stone, and we would be willing to negotiate
+on a case-by-case basis for more business-friendly terms.
+The license
+should not prevent you from using this OS, as alternatives can be
+arranged.
+It _should_ prevent you from stealing the work and claiming
+it as your own.